 While wholesale pink sapphires are available more commonly today than before the 1990s, they are still considered rare, because pink sapphires with saturated, intense colors are not common.
 Wholesale pink sapphires may be slightly heat-treated to enhance the color but the response to it is not as great as blue sapphires.
 Therefore most wholesale pink sapphires are either mildly heat-treated or remain untreated.

 3. Pink sapphires in 2019:

-While the Japanese and associated South East Asian market still believe in the astrological powers of pink sapphires and heavily invest in it, the Western world has not been exempt to it’s charms.
-Celebrities like Margot Robbie, Lady Gaga, Jennifer Lopez and more have been spotted sporting striking pink sapphire pieces couples with white diamonds, rose gold metal and platinum.
+While the Japanese and associated South East Asian market still believe in the astrological powers of pink sapphires and heavily invest in them, the Western world has not been exempt from its charms.
+Celebrities like Margot Robbie, Lady Gaga, Jennifer Lopez, and more have been spotted sporting striking pink sapphire pieces couples with white diamonds rose gold metal, and platinum.
 With Coral pink being the color of the year in 2019, pink sapphires with orangish hues like the Padparadscha sapphires have made a splash in the gemstone market.

 4. Color details of pink sapphires:

-Price wise, the richer the color, the more is the cost.
+Price-wise, the richer the color, the more is the cost.
 So a pale pastel pink sapphire would cost much less than a vivid magenta pink sapphire.
 However, the choice of a pink sapphire should not be made based on that and should be a personal choice solely.
-While sapphires don’t exactly have a clearly demarcated classification, they can be differentiated based on subtle differences in their color.
+White sapphires don’t exactly have a clearly demarcated classification, they can be differentiated based on subtle differences in their color.